 Describe yourself and your company.
 Take a look at your mission and vision statements.
 Think about what motivates you and where your passion lies.
 Write down your values and don’t be afraid to contradict yourself.
 Because being contradicting is just a part of the process and it can lead you towards a better understanding of your business.

 2. What exactly do you offer?

 After reading your value proposition, people should have a clear idea of what your offer is and how it benefits them.
-A good place to start is to pinpoint the industry you are a part of and what is your offering within it.
+A good starting place is to pinpoint the industry you are a part of and what you are offering within it.

 Think about the value your product or service brings to your customers.
 If by any chance you’re a florist, you may say that the value you are bringing to your customer are your beautiful flower arrangements.
 But that is not everything you are bringing to them, is it?
 Besides their pure aesthetic value, those beautiful flower arrangements may be a part of a wider experience, atmosphere creation, or even a way to awaken some beautiful emotions.

 That is why when you are thinking about your products or services you should be a bit less literal and a bit more creative.
 The way you tell the story of your offer should be memorable and unique since that is the way your brand will remain relevant in your customers’ minds.

 3. Who is your target customer?

 Now that we know all about you and your offer, it is time to get inside the head of your target customer.
 Knowing your customer and their needs is as important as knowing yourself.

 For answering this question, you should consider some demographic information about your target customer.
 What you might find interesting is their age, gender, level of education, and the amount of their monthly income.
 Depending on your niche, you should go even further and consider information such as your target customers’ hobbies, interests, social media activity, or fitness level.